 Let's start learning APA format from its cover page with our essay writing service.

-The cover page should have a running head which should be capitalized and in twelve points New Times Roman font.
-In the cover page, the running header is proceeded by “Running head” statement flush left, which is usually not included in the other pages.
-An example of an illustration would be; “Running head: EFFECTS OF DRUG ABUSE 1”.
-The cover page should also have the title of the essay which is aligned at the center.
-The title should be not be underlined, bolded or written in italics.
+APA style cover page should have a running head which should be capitalized and in 12 points New Times Roman font.
+The cover page should also have the title of the essay, which is aligned at the center.
+The title should not be underlined, bolded, or written in italics.
 Also, the title should not exceed approximately fifty words.
 The name of the author/student and institution affiliations should follow.
-Page numbering should be done in the top right corner of each page.
+Page numbers should appear in the top right corner of each page.

-Papers exceeding five pages should have an abstract.
+In APA writing style, papers exceeding five pages should have an abstract.
 The abstract conveys the key points discussed in the paper.
 The word "abstract" should be aligned at the center.
 The first line of the abstract should not be indented like the first lines of the other paragraphs.
-One may choose to include the keywords after the completion of the abstract.
-The whole text of the paper should have a twelve point New Times Roman font.
-Another notable consideration is that the abstract should be approximately one hundred and fifty to two hundred words.

-APA style of citation has the following chronological format;
+APA style citation has the following chronological format;